Ryan-Zeyuan-Chen/computer-algorithms-and-data-structures/Project2_SeamCarving/README.md

 ## Part 5: Visualization

-The algorithm is executed repeatedly to remove seams from the `HJoeanSmall.bmp` image using `main.c`.
+The algorithm is executed repeatedly to remove seams from the `HJoceanSmall.bmp` image using `main.c`.
 The process is visualized below:

 <p align="center">
   <img src="HJoceanSmall.gif" alt="HJoeanSmall.gif"/>